AlejandroBarrera/birdnet2/README.md

 ![BEV detections example](val_images/BEV_000021.png)

 [BirdNet+](https://arxiv.org/abs/2003.04188) software implements a state-of-the-art 3D object detection algorithm based only on LiDAR technology.
 It represents a clear advance on its predecessor, the [BirdNet](https://arxiv.org/abs/1805.01195).
-Algorithm developed at [Intelligent Systems Laboratory](http://www.uc3m.es/islab), Universidad Carlos III de Madrid.
+Algorithm developed at the Universidad Carlos III de Madrid.

 ### What's New
 - The framework behind the algorithm is [Detectron2](https://github.com/facebookresearch/detectron2) in Pytorch.